open-cloud/open-cloud.github.io.old/1_user.md

    the sliver relies on SSH proxying to forward incoming SSH connections.
 In your ~/.ssh/config file add lines similar to the
    following:
 ```
 Host foobar
   User ubuntu
   IdentityFile ~/.ssh/id_rsa
   ProxyCommand ssh -q instance-0000006c@node6.cs.arizona.edu
 ```
    Above, replace "foobar" with a label of your choice for this sliver.  *User* is the default login user for the image.
    *IdentitiyFile* should point to the key that you've uploaded to OpenCloud.  *ProxyCommand* should point to the instance ID and node for the sliver.

-   Once an entry is present for the sliver in ~/.ssh/config, you can login using the label, e.g.:
+   Once an entry is present for the sliver in ~/.ssh/config, you can login using the label:

 ```
 # ssh foobar
 ```

-   Other utilities like scp also work as expected when referncing the sliver using the label.
+   Other utilities like scp also work as expected when referencing the sliver using the label.

 [*A current limitation is that only one user key is injected into the